 What weighed most heavily in the tribunal’s decision was that the contractor would not have been entitled to a notice period, holiday pay or any employment benefits under the hypothetical contract.
 So the end result was he would not have been an employee if he had been engaged directly.
 IR35 did not therefore apply.

 The case is a useful reminder that, as ever, everything depends on the facts.
-Based on the evidence which is revealed in the case report it seems to me that it would always have been an uphill struggle for HMRC to make an IR35 challenge stick here and I do wonder whether this was the right case for them to take to a tribunal.
+Based on the evidence which is revealed in the case report it seems to me that it would always have been an uphill struggle for HMRC to make an IR35 challenge stick here and I do wonder whether this was the right case for it to take to a tribunal.
 It will no doubt give heart to at least some of the many people facing IR35 challenges.

-Policing the boundaries of IR35 will remain very important in the private sector because, at the moment at least, the obligation to decide whether or not PAYE and NIC applies remains with the service company and not with the end user, as it now does in the public sector.
+Policing the boundaries of IR35 will remain very important in the private sector because, at the moment at least, the obligation to decide whether or not PAYE applies remains with the service company and not with the end user, as it now does in the public sector.
 How much longer that will be the case remains to be seen.

 To keep up-to-date with the latest insights and events, please click here.